reuben-dutton/recipe-processor/README.md

+# Q&A

+If you have questions about this project, or want to use parts of it in your own projects, feel free to email me at reubendutton@gmail.com

 # Todo

-- [ ] Add more annotations
+- [ ] Add more annotations for the metric learner and neural network models
-- [ ] Convert from ingredient tags to the product metric space
+- [ ] Add more annotations for the ingredient and product parser CRF models
+- [ ] Create more accurate conversions between units (e.g. cups of basil to grams of Coles Basil Herb Punnet)
-- [ ] Parse an entire recipe and identify cost per serving
+- [ ] General optimization (slow :( )